 This evening we enjoy our first dinner together, and toast to our week ahead.

 Monte Cofano Nature Reserve; transfer to Menfi

-Walk – easy to moderate, 4-5 hours, along country roads and trails.
+Walk – easy to moderate, 4-5 hours, along country roads and trails; approximately 6 miles.
 Drive time approximately 30 minutes.

 Today’s excursion brings us to the Monte Cofano Nature Reserve, offering miles of pristine coastline set against steep mountains.
 Our walk immerses us in one of Italy’s most beautiful coastal areas, now protected from future development.
 Here, classic Mediterranean vegetation flourishes in a profusion of yellow broom, rosemary, and capers above a turquoise sea.